 |Suitable For Diet||Vegan|

 - 10oz mushrooms of choice, sliced

-- 2 tbsp turkey tail powder (or 1 cup fresh turkey tail, chopped)
+- 2 tbsp turkey tail powder (you can also use our capsules) or 1 cup fresh turkey tail, chopped

 - 1 large red onion, diced

 - 2 carrots, chopped (leave the skin on for extra fiber)

 - 2 medium potatoes, peeled and chopped into halves

 - 6 cups vegetable broth

 - Add a few glugs of high-quality olive oil to a large saucepan over medium-high heat.
 Add the onion and celery and cook, stirring, until soft and fragrant – about 5 minutes.
 Add in the sliced mushroom and cook for another four minutes until soft and all the vegetables are browning.